jakobottar/2021-ml-code/Perceptron/README.md

 For the Voted Perceptron, the list of weights and counts is fairly large, so I save it as a csv for submission.
 This file is created as `./out/vp_weights.csv`.

 ## Standard Perceptron
+I implemeted the Standard Perceptron algorithm in `Perceptron/perceptron.py` as `Perceptron()`.
+The object can be created then trained, or trained upon creation.
+The training function, `Perceptron.train()` first appends a bias term to the numpy array of features, then trains for `num_epochs` epochs, updating the weight at each element of the training dataset using the learning rate `r`.

+Prediction on the trained model follows the algorithm, returning a `numpy.ndarray` of the same length as the input dataset `X`.
 ## Voted Perceptron
+The Voted Perceptron inherets `Perceptron`, and changes the initialization function for the `votes` array, the training function to follow the Voted Perceptron algorithm, as well as the prediction function similarly.

 ## Averaged Perceptron
+Again, the Averaged Perceptron inherets `Perceptron`, but since it is much closer to the original, it only changes the training function.